Global Research and Innovation Programme (GRIP Hybrid)

 Download Brochure

-Pillars of the CG GRIP Program
+Pillars of the CG GRIP Programme

 What to expect at the internship?